 Mohamed Al Zeer, president/CEO of National Air Services of Saudi Arabia, says seats on two Airbus A319 shuttle aircraft are virtually sold out, even though initial five-times-weekly service, between Riyadh and Jeddah will not start until mid-June.
 NAS probably will acquire a third aircraft to meet what Al Zeer sees as large pent-up demand for such services, becoming an ACJ service center along the way.
 Demand is also being driven by a hybrid plan that allows users of NetJets--a NAS ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "National Air Services of Saudi Arabia".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "National Air Services of Saudi Arabia".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.